Key Stats for the Whetstone Mountain Trail - 546

 A Trail Pass IS NOT required for this trail

-Note: The route shown on the topo map above (and the GPS track) shows the route all the way to the top of Whetstone Mountain which is actually part of the 3369 Trail.
-The 546 Trail goes from the 7020-028 road (this heads off the 7020 road to the left about .1 mile before it ends) east to the Bagby Trail.
-Where it intersects the 3369 Trail and heads West is part of the 3369 Trail.
+Note: The route shown on the topo map below (and the GPS track) shows the route all the way to the top of Whetstone Mountain which is actually part of the 3369 Trail.
+The 546 Trail goes from the 7020-028 road east to the Bagby Trail.
+Where the route intersects the 3369 Trail and heads West is part of the 3369 Trail.

 A thousand foot climb over two miles leads to an awesome open view of the heart of the Old Cascades and many of the new volcanic peaks along the new crest.
 The footing in the last mile to the summit via Willamette NF Trail 3369 is not real good.